theopenlane/iam/entfga/README.md

 ## Contributing

 Please read the [contributing](.github/CONTRIBUTING.md) guide as well as the [Developer Certificate of Origin](https://developercertificate.org/).
-You will be required to sign all commits to the OpenLane project, so if you're unfamiliar with how to set that up, see [github's documentation](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification).
+You will be required to sign all commits to the Openlane project, so if you're unfamiliar with how to set that up, see [github's documentation](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification).

 ## Security